Thank you for your response

 The interest rate applicable to the EPF contributions is 8.1% for FY 2022-23.

 The Pension Fund Regulatory and Development Authority has stated that the transferred funds from EPF to NPS will not be treated and hence, not taxed.
 You also can’t claim the deduction under the 80CCD for the transferred amount to NPS.
 Under this section, you can claim deduction for a new investment and not for a transfer.

-Employees’ Provident Fund invests your funds in government securities, bonds, debt securities, etc., and over the last three, EPF has increased the annual interest rates on the fund balance transfer from 8.75% to 8.80%.
+Employees’ Provident Fund invests your funds in government securities, bonds, debt securities, etc., and over the last three, EPF offer an annual interest rate of 8.5%.
 NPS however, does not offer any guaranteed return to the subscribers.
 The FY16 Annual Report of the NPS Trust shows that, since its inception, the return offered under its various schemes has ranged from 7.86% to 14.30%.

-Withdrawal from EPF is fully tax-free, provided the employee has served continuously for five ears or more, whereas NPS withdrawal is tax-free only up to 40% of the total amount.
+Withdrawal from EPF is fully tax-free, provided the employee has served continuously for five ears or more, whereas NPS withdrawal is tax-free only up to 60% (40% until FY 2018-19) of the total amount.
 EPF has been beneficial for employees as it is considered as a retirement savings scheme.
 NPS is still to gain popularity, and only time can tell if it will gain much popularity among the employees.

 Though the PFRDA has clarified the transfer process, it is however not yet possible for all.
 The EPF scheme states specific circumstances when EPF withdrawal is possible if you take retirement after attaining 55 years of age.
 If you’re migrating from India, or if you’re having permanent or total disability.

 Once you opt for NPS, it means that the subscriber exits from Employees Deposit Linked Insurance and Employees’ Pension Scheme (EPF).
 There still has be more clarity on what will happen to the amount that is deducted towards EPS.